jaredmcgrath/LikeCompiler/Documentation.md

 ## Programs
 A null program test file was created, `null_program.pt` within the testSuite.
 * It compiled successfully and I think that's all we needed to check

+## Block
+All changes made in `semantic.ssl`.
+The Block rule was modified with the following changes:
+* merge alts of stmt rule into Block rule - TODO: at the end, make sure the precedence of this rule choice is the same as that of Parser (assuming our parser was right?)
+* sBegin moved to front of rule from the end
+* remove begin handling within the Statement choices
+* replace Statement rule w one that pushes scope, calls Block and pops scope.
+Did this by calling oSymbolTblPushScope to create a new table scope to differentiate variables outside the current scope, then called @Block, then oSymbolTblPopScope